CUB-CORR/pycomorb/README.md

 It is inspired by the R package [`comorbidity`](https://github.com/ellessenne/comorbidity) by Alessandro Gasparini and the corresponding Python rewrite [`comorbidipy`](https://github.com/vvcb/comorbidipy) by Vishnu V Chandrabalan.

+As a special feature, it also implements the history of the German Modification of the ICD-10 (ICD-10-GM) coding system, allowing users to apply the correct mappings and weights based on the year of diagnosis.

 ## Included Indices / Scores

 - **Charlson Comorbidity Index** (multiple mappings and weights)